 Early Literacy and Language Products Sign Language is an extremely valuable tool for children as they learn to read.
 Signing Time offers a variety of products specifically focused to "jump start" early literacy skills for all ages--from babies and toddlers to school-age children.
-Be sure to check out the Be sure to check out Signing Time Story Time DVD!

 Help Your Child Become a Reader Includes information about why and how to use language skills (talking, listening, and reading together.)
 Posted by the U.S. Department of Education.